Frequently Asked Questions

 - Many biological specimens have been cryopreserved, stored at liquid nitrogen temperature where all decay ceases, and revived; these include whole insects, vinegar eels, many types of human tissue including brain tissue, human embryos which have later grown into healthy children, and a few small mammalian organs.
 Increasingly more cells, organs and tissues are being reversibly cryopreserved.

 Not to cryogenic temperatures.
 Dogs and monkeys have had their blood replaced with protective solution and cooled to below 0ºC, with subsequent rewarming and revival.
 Nematode worms have been cryopreserved in liquid nitrogen (−196ºC), and subsequently revived.
 At the July 2005 Society for Cryobiology Conference, it was announced that a rabbit kidney had been completely vitrified to solid state at −135ºC, rewarmed and transplanted to a rabbit with complete viability.
-Although a whole mammal has not yet been cryopreserved to cryogenic temperatures and revived, the progress of science is moving in that direction.
+Although a whole mammal has not yet been cryopreserved to cryogenic temperatures and revived, science is moving in that direction.

 The cryonic cryopreservation state is sometimes described as "cryonic suspension," because the patient's state is unchanging and therefore "suspended in time."
 However, cryopreservation is not "suspended animation" in the sense of being reversible by current technology.

 When will that happen?
 Robert A. Freitas, author of three-volume text Nanomedicine — selections from which are available via our Links page — has publicly stated, "I would not be surprised if the first cryonics revival was attempted by 2040-2050."
-Of course, no one can predict such dates, and we don't rely on any particular prediction.
+Of course, no one can reliably predict such dates, and we don't rely on any particular prediction.

 Dr. Ralph Merkle, in his essay 'The Molecular Repair Of The Brain', observes, "Interestingly (and somewhat to the author's surprise) there are no published technical articles on cryonics that claim it won't work...A literature search on cryonics along with personal inquiries has not produced a single technical paper on the subject that claims that cryonics is not feasible.
 On the other hand, technical papers and analyses of cryonics that speak favorably of its eventual success have been published.
 It is unreasonable, given the extant literature, to conclude that cryonics is unlikely to work."